How to reach Goa

 Where to move?
 As India has a large variety of exotic places for a summer holiday, your confusion is justifiable.
 Let me suggest a very different destination.
 Interested?
 Then, be ready for a trip to Goa, the land of beautiful beaches.
 Historians too have something to learn and explore from this tiny land as it was a Portugal colony for centuries.

 Considering the climate situation, it is a wrong choice, I admit, as Goa is so hot during summer season.
 Nevertheless, for solitude, if you love it, and to feel some different travel experience, Goa is the best bet.
-So you have decided and are planning the arrangements for a Goan journey.
-Good.
-Congrats on your decision.

 Before moving to any unfamiliar place, you need to grasp some basic knowledge of the land you head for.
 It would help you in many ways during the stay there.
 So here is the Goa-profile.